 BLOODBORNE PATHOGENS Pathogenic microorganisms that are present in human blood and can cause disease in humans.
-These pathogens include, but are not limited to, Hepatitis B virus (HBV) and Human and is being reviewed by the Commission for accredited or reaccredited status.
-The agency may also be reviewed for
+These pathogens include, but are not limited to, Hepatitis B virus (HBV) and Human being reviewed by the Commission for accredited or reaccredited status.

-Immunodeficiency Virus (HIV)
+Immunodeficiency Virus (HIV).

-CANDIDATE AGENCY An agency that has completed a successful onsite assessment
+CANDIDATE AGENCY An agency that has completed a successful assessment and is